Convex-Dev/design/cad/026_lisp/README.md

 - **Extra Types**: A full range of general purpose value types including: Sets, literal Keywords, sorted BlobMaps, UTF-8 Strings, Blobs etc.
 - **Memory accounting**: Economic system for memory management.
 See [CAD006](../006_memory)
 - **Powerful macro capability**: ability to fully customise the language with expanders.
 See also [CAD009](../009_expanders)

+We hope that developers will find the tools provided in Convex Lisp a compelling solution as we continue to build open economic systems.